ABSabellon/LL1_RegExParser/README.txt

-## CMPILER- Regular Expression Recognizer
+CMPILER- Regular Expression Recognizer

-### Aileen Sabellon
+Aileen Sabellon
-### CMPILER S11
+CMPILER S11

-## IDE:
+IDE:

     - IDE used: INTELLIJ

-## How to run the program:
+How to run the program:

-### There are two type of program one is with a GUI and the other has no GUI.

-#### Running non-GUI:

-    1. In the txtFiles folder under etc folder, paste the test cases in the input.txt file.

-    2. Open the file "MainWithoutGUI.java inside the src folder.

-    3. Compile the project.

-    4. An output file should be available in the txtFiles folder, containing the result.

-#### Running GUI:
+Running GUI:

 	1. Compile and Run the MainWithGUI.java in the src folder.